Skip to main content

 Two young students go down a playground slide

-Five teenaged students smile at the camera through a frame that says "senior sunrise"
+a group of students smile at the camera through a frame that says senior sunrise

 Why is the Fairport Central School District changing school start and end times?